FndtnScott/FndtnScott/README.md

-# no longer active redir to Uniplex
+# no longer active, now a redir to Uniplex.